rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 :::warning Deprecated

-The Restricted Admin role is deprecated, and will be removed in a future version of rancher (2.10 or higher).
-Users are encouraged to make a custom role with the desired permissions rather than relying on this built-in role).
+The Restricted Admin role is deprecated, and will be removed in a future version of Rancher (2.10 or higher).
+As an alternative, you should make a custom role with the desired permissions instead of relying on this built-in role).

 :::